twentylemon/flow/README.md

 The library provides many common data transformations, such as map, filter and fold, as well as other commonly used operations like computing the sum, min and max or simply counting the number or elements.
 And all of it is packaged in a nice, easy to read and understand syntax.
 To use, simply `#include <flow.h>` in your C++14 program.
-With fully optimized code (`-O3` or `/O2`), flow does not offer any performance penalities, so there's no reason not to love.
+With fully optimized code (`-O3` or `/O2`), flow offers minimal performance penalties, so there's no reason not to love.

 What is a Sick Flow?